Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-IESProfiles.png)

 HDRP supports the Illuminating Engineering Society's (IES) file format for describing the distribution of light from a light source.
 HDRP supports the IES profile for Point, Spot (Cone, Pyramid, and Box), and rectangular Area [Lights](Light-Component.md).
 You can also mix the IES profile with [cookies](https://docs.unity3d.com/Manual/Cookies.html) and even use the profile and cookie mix for [light map baking](https://docs.unity3d.com/Manual/LightMode-Baked.html).

+### Exposure

+HDRP allows you to calculate exposure using several methods.
+This includes:

+- Histogram exposure: HDRP's exposure implementation computes a histogram of the image which allows you to select high and low percentile values to discard.
+Discarding outlying values in the shadows or highlights helps to calculate a more stable exposure.
+- Metering mode: HDRP's exposure implementation includes a metering mask.
+This includes a texture-based mask and a procedural mode.

+For more information, see [Exposure](Override-Exposure.md).

 ### Emission